 The gold mines aren’t what you are thinking.
 They aren’t underground, you don’t carry a pick axe and a helmet.
 The garimpos are where the miners have dammed a creek and created large mud pits.
 The mud is pumped through a long pipe lined with mercury.
 The mercury attaches itself to the specks of gold and gets filtered out as the mud is poured into a different pit.
 The mercury is then burned off, while the gold remains.
 This is how it was explained to me.
 From the plane, they are exposed patches of yellow earth dotting the endless forest.

-See also our posts on post-oil boom life and gorgeous photos of resource extraction by Edward Burtynsky.Lisa Wade is a professor at Occidental College.
+See also our posts on post-oil boom life and gorgeous photos of resource extraction by Edward Burtynsky.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.